Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9253_samd51.md

     The instructions in this guide are also  applicable to other development boards with LAN9253 EtherCAT slave device.
 Hardware settings are board dependent and may vary between boards.

   * Connect a micro USB cable to J8 port for power source.
-  * For programming, Connect a ICD4 JTAG cable to the J10 port of the EVB_LAN9253_SAMD51.
+  * For programming, Connect a ICD4 JTAG cable to the J10 port of the EVB_LAN9253_SAMD51 board.
-  * RJ45 connector is connected to the TwinCAT Manager using J1 port.
+  * Connect RJ45 connector J1 to the TwinCAT Manager.

   * Block diagram of the EVB_LAN9253_SAMD51 board -

     ![EVB_LAN9253_SAMD51](images/evb_lan9253_samd51_block_diagram.png)

+## 3. **Slave Stack Code (SSC) Generation**

+Follow instruction at this link to generate Slave Stack Code: [Steps to generate Slave Stack Code  ](../../docs/readme_ssctool.md)

 ## **MPLAB® Harmony configuration**
 There are two options available for downloading/installing the MPLAB® Harmony Software Repositories from github & gitee.